Good for Novice Owners:

-Weimaraner Breed Profile
+Weimaraner Dog Breed Information

 Originally from Germany in the 19th Century, the Weimaraner is a breed recognized by the American Kennel Club (AKC).
 This silver-gray coated pup is a loyal and loving dog.
 They have been bred for hunting large game and can be fierce guard dogs.
 Weimaraners originally hunted boars, bears, and deer with royalty until hunting trends shifted.
 Then, they were used to hunt fowl, rabbits, and foxes.
 This dog breed is also a fantastic water dog because of their webbed paws and slick fur.

 This dog breed is an energetic hunting dog.
 They are strong and are always happy to exercise or hunt for days on end.
 Weimaraners have an intense prey drive, so they will not do well with cats or other small pets.
 They can also be prone to barking if not trained properly, which will not only scare small animals but also other pets.

 This pup is known as a “Velcro Dog” because they are extremely loyal and will never leave your side.
 These dogs can be prone to separation anxiety if left alone.
 If you can, always have someone at home with the dog or bring him with you.
 This people-oriented dog will be happy in an office setting or workshop.
 In case you have to leave your dog alone at home, you should offer mental stimulation such as food puzzles, toys, and calming noises.
 This will keep the pup from becoming destructive to themselves or property.

 A Weimaraner fits best if you have a growing family without other pets.
 They may be able to get along with another dog relative to their size, but be sure to introduce them before bringing them home.
 Because they are active, you will need to give your pup plenty of space inside as well as outside to romp, run, play, and explore.
 Weimaraners will be happy to go on family adventures with you and are surprisingly easy to travel with.